TIBCOSoftware/tp-helm-charts/scripts/api-samples/README.md

 # TIBCO Control Plane API-Based Automation with IdP Configuration

 Automated provisioning of TIBCO Control Plane subscriptions with external SAML IdP configuration.
-This covers the provisioning workflow including self-signed certificate generation, external IdP setup, and subscription/IdP verification steps.
+This covers the provisioning workflow including SP certificate provisioning (self-signed generation or upload/delete of a customer-provided certificate), external IdP setup, and subscription/IdP verification steps.

 ## Table of Contents